“Ring Around the Collar”

 Much Exploration Going On

-I’ve also had some pretty deep conversations with others; one of my phone friends asked me the other day if I thought that God had left us to our own devices.
+I’ve also had some pretty deep conversations with them and others; one of my phone friends asked me the other day if I thought that God had left us to our own devices.
 My first reaction was, “No way!”
 Nothing could make me believe that God had taken a powder and gone off to the North Pole.

 So, that brings me to the monthly newsletter – one day, the “Explorers” and I got to talking about that question, “Has God gone off and left us?”
 At first, everybody agreed that there was no way God would ever forsake us; after all, He had promised us, through Jesus, that “He would be with us, even to the end of the age.”